UFC 270 time: When does Ngannou vs Gane start tonight?

 Tony Gravely vs Saimon Oliveira (bantamweight)

-Matt Frevola vs Genaro Valdez (lightweight)
+Matt Frevola def.
+Genaro Valdez via first-round TKO (strikes, 3:15)

 Early prelims